Solomon-Islands-National-University/sinu-website/README.md

 Documentation to work in both parts of this project will be made available soon.

-## Does it run on my machine?
+## Runs on my machine?

-Yes, this project fully leverages [Docker](https://www.docker.com/) for its functionality.
+Yes, this project fully leverages [Docker](https://www.docker.com/).
 Currently, it utilizes four containers to run the website in its current state.
 Below, you'll find instructions on how to set it up on your local machine.

 ps. this README.md will be updated as the docker architecture expands.